 - After gathering information, the committee will determine what kind of follow up is appropriate.
 The committee may take certain actions directly such as working with facilities to remove graffiti, reaching out to affected communities to provide support, or working with departments on possible next steps.
 Formal investigations are discussed below.

-- It is important to note that engineering advocates and the incident report committee do not perform formal investigations.
-Our mission is to provide you with support and advocacy while determining follow up activity where appropriate.
-Responses will vary based on the nature of the incident and can include additional communications with pertinent offices on campus.
-In most cases, the reporter decides if they want to have a formal investigation initiated.
-However, there are certain instances (e.g., sexual misconduct, hate crimes) where we may be compelled by law to report to an appropriate investigative body like Safe Campus.
+- The incident report committee does not perform formal investigations.
+Our mission is to provide you with support and advocacy.
+In most cases, you can decide if you would like a formal investigation started.
+However, in some cases (e.g., sexual misconduct, hate crimes) we may be compelled by law to report to an investigative body like Safe Campus.

 - The College of Engineering will partner with the university’s central Bias Incident Advisory Committee to catalog reports and further track for trends.